The wizard (Barry)

-"the wizard" is the sixth episode of the fourth season of the American dark comedy crime drama television series Barry.
-It is the 30th overall episode of the series and was written by co-executive producer Duffy Boudreau and directed by series creator Bill Hader, who also serves as lead actor.
+"the wizard" is the sixth episode of the fourth season of the American crime tragicomedy television series Barry.
+It is the 30th overall episode of the series and was written by co-executive producer Duffy Boudreau and directed by series co-creator Bill Hader, who also serves as lead actor.
 It was first broadcast on HBO in the United States on May 14, 2023, and also was available on HBO Max on the same date.

 The series follows Barry Berkman, a hitman from Cleveland who travels to Los Angeles to kill someone but finds himself joining an acting class taught by Gene Cousineau, where he meets aspiring actress Sally Reed and begins to question his path in life as he deals with his criminal associates such as Monroe Fuches and NoHo Hank.
 The previous seasons saw Barry try to decide between both lives, which culminated in his arrest.
 In the episode, Barry, after escaping prison and living on the run with Sally and their son John for eight years, returns to Los Angeles to kill Gene and prevent the story of their relationship from being adapted into a film, unaware that Gene wants to kill the movie himself.
 Sally has a bad experience at home, while Fuches is released from prison and forges an alliance with Hank, hoping to get his help in killing Barry.

 According to Nielsen Media Research, the episode was seen by an estimated 0.232 million household viewers and gained a 0.05 ratings share among adults aged 18–49.
 The episode received positive reviews from critics, who praised Hader's directing, performances, character development, sound mixing and suspense.